aronreid/google-takeout-fixer/README.md

 - `-o, --output-dir`: Directory into which the processed output will be written
 - `-e, --error-dir`: Directory for any files that have errors during processing (IMPORTANT: use -e, not -o)
 - `-p, --parallel`: Number of parallel processes to use (default: 1)
+- `-d, --debug`: Enable debug mode to copy files without date updates to the error directory

 Thread count recommendations:
 - Default (1 thread): Safe for all systems